solarwinds/solarwinds-bindings-node/.github/README.md

 `node-pre-gyp --debug configure rebuild`

-(The next point about changing the require path doesn't apply to appoptics-bindings because it uses the `bindings` module and that will find the module in `Debug`, `Release`, and other locations.)
+(The next point about changing the require path doesn't apply to solarwinds-apm-bindings because it uses the `bindings` module and that will find the module in `Debug`, `Release`, and other locations.)

 Second, if you're still in "playground" mode, you're probably loading your module with something like